-On a recent evening out with a few friends, I found myself at Sabatini’s pizza in Exeter, about ten minutes from Wilkes-Barre.
+On a recent evening out with a few friends, I found myself at Sabatini’s Pizza in Exeter, about ten minutes from Wilkes-Barre.
 We were there primarily for fellowship and discussion, with food and drink as an afterthought.
-So I was shocked when presented with the list of beers, which I quickly recognized as the best I’ve found in Northeast PA.
+So I was shocked when presented with the list of beers, which I quickly recognized as the best I’ve found in Northeastern Pennsylvania.
 What was most surprising and exciting to me was seeing about ten beers from the budding Italian craft beer scene.
 In New York and Philadelphia, I’ve occasionally come across some of these beers, but never such a significant number.

 Of course, Italy is wine country.
 Until very recently, beer in Italy has always occupied a lesser and subordinate role.
 Beer might be something one enjoys with pizza and other casual fare, though it’s hardly been worthy of serious study or reflection.
 But in the past fifteen years that’s all changed.
 Micro-breweries are popping up throughout Italy (though mostly in the North at this point), inspired by their European and (yes) American counterparts!
 Not satisfied to simply imitate more traditional styles, Italians are pursuing the art of brewing with their own distinct character, producing both traditional beers and beers pushing into new frontiers.
 Many are idiosyncratic to be sure, though nearly all have character.